itsAnuga/twitch/README.md

 ```

 Create a `.env` file, copy/paste `.env-example` for pre-defined variables and fill in the blanks.

 The variable values, you'll find in the Dev Console on Twitch, on the different accounts.

+Make the `tokens` folder, writeable, by the user that is going to run the bot.

 ### Install dependencies